Reload my Prepaid Card by Post Office branches

 It is possible to load up to 13 different currencies to your prepaid card.
 However, there are maximum limits that you should check with the post office before you carry one with the transaction.

-Does my prepaid card meet all my traveling needs?
+Does my prepaid card meet all my travelling needs?

 There is a travel card that allows you to choose the currencies you want to take with you depending on your destination.

-On the use of prepaid cards, you need to understand the term as and conditions of our card so that you are well informed before carrying out any payments with your card.
-In the most office websites, you will get additional information regarding your card which relies on its nature.
+On the use of prepaid cards, you need to understand the term as and conditions of our card.
+So well informed before carrying out any payments.
+In most cases, websites will provide all information regarding topping a card.

 Post Office launches five new currency cards as old Post Office Travel Money Card Leaves Holidaymakers Stranded.
 Prepaid cards are an increasingly popular option when it comes to travel money.
 Being separate from your bank account, they offer a high level of safety and security for those journeying overseas.